-With signal conditioners, a standard dynamic accelerometer is utilized.
+CTC's PRO brand SC200 series signal conditioners operate on a slightly different principal.
+In this case a standard dynamic accelerometer is utilized.
 The signal conditioner, operating on 24V DC power, supplies IEPE current to the sensor which provides its full dynamic output to the signal conditioner.
-The signal conditioner then transforms the signal from a field-selectable frequency band into an overall value that is output as a powered 4-20 mA signal to the PLC or other control system.

-Caution should be exercised in connecting the signal conditioner to whatever monitoring system is used.
-The control system should not supply power to the output loop from the signal conditioner, and the common wire from the 4-20 mA loops cannot be shared and must remain isolated from other commons on the same control card or input series.
+The SC200 then transforms the signal from a field selectable frequency band into an overall value that is output as a powered 4-20mA signal to the PLC or other control system.
+Caution should be exercised in connecting the SC200 to whatever monitoring system is used.
+The control system should not supply power to the output loop from the signal conditioner, the common wire from the 4-20 mA loops cannot be shared and must remain isolated from other commons on the same control card or input series.
 This may require some technical assistance in determining the exact card to use for a given application.
+(Note: the SC200 does provide optional 0-5 V or 0-10 V outputs proportional to vibration that do not require isolated commons).